 An ongoing project.

-Homeward is a visual diary composed of analog collages, made from photographs of spaces I’ve inhabited, landscapes and portraits that hold special meanings for me.
-These fragments became material for exploring the meaning of home in its broadest, most intimate sense.
+Homeward is a visual diary of analog collages, made from photographs of spaces I’ve inhabited, landscapes and portraits that have special meanings for me.
+These fragments become the material for exploring the meaning of home in its broadest sense.

-Each collage carries the presence of touch: hand-stitched lines, embroidery, layers of fabric, stickers, writing, and painting with various tools.
-These tactile, experimental methods try to hold together what was once separate.
-I incorporate multiple languages — Ukrainian, English, Italian, Estonian, Chinese, Punjabi — to emphasize that home is not confined to a single country or spoken tongue.
+Each collage is made using tactile techniques: hand-stitched lines, embroidery, layers of fabric, stickers, writing, and painting with various tools.
+These experimental methods are a reflection of my mental attempt to hold together what was separate.
+I incorporate multiple languages – Ukrainian, English, Italian, Estonian, Chinese, Punjabi – to emphasize that home is not confined to a single country or language.

-I’ve lived outside of Ukraine for over a decade, and that distance continues to shape how I experience home — as something layered, shifting, and often internal.
-This project is an attempt to mend what feels fragmented, to weave together self and space into a new sense of coherence.
+I’ve lived outside of Ukraine for over a decade, and that distance continues to shape how I experience home: as something layered, shifting, and often internal.
+This project is an attempt to mend what feels fragmented, to weave together self and space into a new meaning.

-Homeward is not only a place or a destination.
-It is a state of being — woven from memory, presence, and belonging.
-Sometimes, it’s a dot on a map.
-Often, it’s the body.
-Always, it’s a turning inward.
+Homeward is not only a place or a destination, but it is also a state of being, created through memory and belonging.
+Sometimes, it’s a dot on a map, often – the body, but always – a turning inward.